kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

         -   [ x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
-    final_data_cleaning.rmd file has this infomation
+    some in qmd for project some in data qmd  file has this infomation

 ### Data analysis